Canada 10-Year Bond Yield

 What are Bond Yields?

 Bond yield is the return when purchasing a bond.
 Any type of bond, including government and corporate, has a certain yield or return.
-Government bonds are considered risk-free bonds because they are issued by the government and are denominated in domestic currency.
+Government of Canada bonds and Canada Mortgage Bonds (CMBs) are considered risk-free bonds because they are issued by the government and are denominated in domestic currency.
 These bonds will always be paid back since the government has the power of taxation and other sources of income for the currency bonds are denominated.
 When it comes to Canadian bonds, the Bank of Canada can loan funds to the Canadian government to cover the bond payments.
 Even risk-free bonds usually have a positive yield, which means a holder of that bond is able to get a return on it.

 Depending on the coupon structure, the yield on a bond may be calculated differently.
 The simplest formula for finding a bond yield is as follows: